HarHarLinks/wireguard-rofi-waybar/README.md

 - for the indicator: [Waybar](https://github.com/Alexays/Waybar/)
 - for the toggle menu: [Rofi](https://github.com/davatorium/rofi) or since you're likely using Wayland, [its fork with Wayland support](https://github.com/lbonn/rofi)
 - optionally, for notifications: `notify-send` ([libnotify](https://developer.gnome.org/notification-spec/)) and a notification daemon
-- a `pkill` implementation such as the [procps](https://gitlab.com/procps-ng/procps) version, which you likely already have
+- optionally, for updating waybar instantly upon dis/connecting: a `pkill` implementation such as the [procps](https://gitlab.com/procps-ng/procps) version, which you likely already have
+- optionally, for the `short` format option: `sed`

 I'm personally using it on Arch Linux with the following packages: